torturous/Discord_Theme/README.md

 ***Discord_Theme*** theme is made by **AlexFlipnote#0021** & **CyberRonin#5517**<br>
 This was made to let everyone who wants, able to have a more good-looking style.
 It supports any plugins (almost, depends if the import URL is custom made for 1 theme).

 Do you need more help?
-Join this server! **https://discord.gg/J4mwTJR**
+Join my server! **https://discord.gg/J4mwTJR**

 ## FAQ
 **Where can I talk with you?**<br>Here: https://discord.gg/J4mwTJR